vishwakarma-31/eCommerce/README.md

 - Node.js (v16 or higher)
 - MongoDB (v5 or higher) - Local or MongoDB Atlas
 - npm or yarn
-- Stripe account (for payment processing)
+- Stripe and PayPal accounts (for payment processing)
 - Git

 ### Step-by-Step Setup